shobhamudai/AIPrompt/README.md

 ## Architecture

 - **Backend**: A Spring Boot application running in a Docker container, managed by ECS with Fargate.
-It takes user prompts and communicates with Amazon Bedrock to get AI-generated responses.
+It takes user prompts, communicates with Amazon Bedrock, and saves conversations to DynamoDB.
 - **Frontend**: A React single-page application (SPA) hosted in an S3 bucket.
+- **Database**: Amazon DynamoDB stores the chat history for each user.
 - **API**: An Application Load Balancer (ALB) routes traffic to the backend ECS service.
 - **CDN**: Amazon CloudFront serves the frontend content from S3 for low-latency access.
 - **AI Service**: Amazon Bedrock provides the generative AI capabilities.